Arkansas Medicare Supplements were created so that you could have peace of mind about your medical expenses under Medicare.

 It’s important to note that in Arkansas, state law only requires Medigap carriers to offer plans to people 65 and older.
 They do not have to offer plans to people under 65 on disability, so people under 65 will need to look at Medicare Advantage plans instead.

 When they reach 65, they will get a new open enrollment window and be able to switch to a Medigap plan at that time.
 However, while they are under 65, Medicare Advantage plans make a great choice.

 Arkansas Medicare Advantage Plans

-Advantage plans are generally lower in price than Medigap plans, but it’s because you agree to use their network of doctors.
+Advantage plans are generally lower in price than Medigap plans because you agree to use their network of doctors.
 Some networks are HMO style, where you must treat in the network except for emergencies.
-Other plan might have HMO-POS or PPO networks and in these plans you can see doctors outside the network at a greater cost.
+Other plans might have HMO-POS or PPO networks, and in these plans, you can see doctors outside the network at a greater cost.

 It’s important to check with your doctors before enrolling in any Arkansas Medicare Advantage plan.
 Confirm that they are in the network for the plan you wish to enroll in.